mouseandthebillionaire/RAGE/relatedWork.md

 ### Bijsterveld, K. "Modes of Listening: Why, How and to What?"
 2019

+I like this quote from Sophie Gibling's 1918 essay "Types of Musical Listening" about "the lis- tener “who is no listener at all, who passively sits through a concert, intellectually contributing nothing; waiting, like a cabbage or a stone, for something to happen to him.
+He hears without listening" (Gibling 386)

+Likewise, Barry Truax's three modes from *Acoustic Communication* (2001/1984)
+- background listening (not achieving any practical purpose)
+- listening-in-readiness (recognize a vehivle by its sound)
+- listening-in-search (a ship captain's whistle used for echo-orientation)

+Bijsterveld separates out "purposes" and "ways" of listening (why/how) for 9 possible combinations.
+(67) This is a great framework in which to think about how players are engaging with audio in games.
+Even before learning what these are, I would assume that the general game audience is engaged with only one or two of these.
+Let's find out!

+Purposes
+- Monitory: checking for malfunctions, as you would while driving a car.
+Used often within sonification and auditory displays (as with medical devices) Listening to see *weather* something is wrong
+- Diagnostic: Listening to see what exactly is wrong
+- Exploratory: listening for something new

+Ways
+- Synthetically: wholistic listening (the whole orchestra)
+- Analytically: for specific sounds (the second oboe)
+- Interactively: the listener decides to replace the second oboe with a didgeridoo halfway through in order to better grasp the dynamics of the piece (71)

+Bjisterveld is specifically talking about how scientists, engineers, and physicians listen here, so this may not be as useful as in those cases.
+The Truax typology listed above may be more helpful.
+However, she claims that Truax is looking at different *degrees* of attention while this is focusing on different *kinds,* and this feels like a good way to think about it.
+But what are the different kinds of listening that exist for entertainment?
+Are they the same as here?
+Different?
+Additionally, she claims they are not just in the mind, but linked to bodily actions as well (as in the way a doctor uses a stethoscope), which is great.
+(72)

 ### Bogost, I. "Relaxation" from *How to Do Things with Videogames,*  2011